joyccheng/tableau-projects/README.md

 <br>

 #### <a href="https://public.tableau.com/app/profile/joy.cheng/viz/SalesKPIDashboard_17086827950560/SalesDashboard"> 2.
 Sales KPI Dashboard </a>
-A KPI dashboard for sales that compares the current and last year.
+A KPI dashboard for sales that compares the current and last year, with filters available.

 Dashboard and Dataset, modified based on and retrieved from [@datatutorial1](https://youtu.be/NoppQVdd8U8?si=493UoLmopyq9mK1b).